rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/03_topology/index.md

 Understand: Service, Trace, Metrics in context of topology

-# Unified Anlysis & Topology

-## Linking your metrics to the Dynatrace Topology
+# Linking metrics to the Dynatrace Topology

-1. Go to `Settings >  Toplogy model > Generic types > Add type definition` and start by completeing the following feilds and click on `Add extraction rule`:
+### 1. Go to `Settings >  Toplogy model > Generic types > Add type definition` and start by completeing the following feilds and click on `Add extraction rule`:

 | Field | Value |
 | ------ | ------------- |